 Research focused on plant responses and physiology do not fall within the scope of this section and should be submitted to our sister journal Frontiers in Plant Science.

-Fungi-Plant Interactions welcomes submissions of the following article types: Case Report, Classification, Correction, Data Report, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Fungi-Plant Interactions welcomes submissions of the following article types: Brief Research Report, Case Report, Classification, Correction, Data Report, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Fungi-Plant Interactions, where they are peer-reviewed by the Associate and Review Editors of the specialty section.